ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

     https://www.bridgebase.com/tools/dealer/dealer.php

 I've used it a little for years to generate hands for lessons I would do at a BBO Practice Table.
 I would develop the dealer code and save it in a Google Document.
-Then, to use it, I would open the Google Doc, copy the code, and paste it into the Dealer source/advanced.
+Then, to use it, I would open the Google Doc, copy the code, and paste it into the Dealer source/advanced and click the options I wanted.
 I used this often (notice the past tense.)

 ## BBOalert